akornuche/FLATFACTS/FlatFacts_API_Documentation.md

 }
 ```
 **Response:**
 Returns the created user (without password).
 Email must be unique.
+After user creation, the system attempts to migrate any reviews associated with their email from the waitlist database.

 **Validation:**
 - Email, password, and confirm password are required